 One form of assistive technology is Telecare which helps people live safely and independently at home.
 It continually monitors the home environment and raises an alert if something is wrong.

 Some people who use equipment around the home also find home adaptations helpful.

 You can find information about equipment that can help with daily living from one of the many equipment suppliers in Dorset.
-However, you can get impartial information about daily living aids from the Disability Living Foundation (opens in a new window) (DLF).
-This is a national charity that provides impartial advice, information and training on daily living aids.
+However, you can get advice from the Disability Living Foundation (opens in a new window) (DLF) who are a national charity that provides impartial advice, information and training on daily living aids.
 The DLF offers two ways to get advice:

 There are a number of organisations who provide equipment and advice.
 Some of these are listed in our service provider directory and you can arrange equipment directly for yourself.

 If you are not sure what equipment will help, you could visit one of our Independent Living Centres.
 This is a great way to see and try out equipment without any pressure.
 Some items of equipment can even be borrowed for free, to try at home.
 Alternatively, one of our Occupational Therapists can visit you at home to talk about what you might need.